Russia-Ukraine war: List of key events – day 1,078

 Fighting

-- Ivan Fedorov, head of the Zaporizhia Regional Military Administration, said Russian troops carried out nearly 400 attacks on nine settlements in the southeastern Zaporizhia region of Ukraine within 24 hours.
+Russian troops carried out nearly 400 attacks on nine settlements in the southeastern Zaporizhia region of Ukraine within 24 hours, Ivan Fedorov, head of the Zaporizhia Regional Military Administration, said.
 Some 13 reports of damage to residential buildings, vehicles and infrastructure were recorded.

 - Ukraine’s President Volodymyr Zelenskyy said Kyiv brought back 150 troops from Russian captivity, some of whom were held captive for more than two years.
 This effort was part of a mutual swap between both countries, brokered by the United Arab Emirates.